p-adic L-functions for unitary groups: Eisenstein series and zeta integrals

 \subsubsection{Plan of this section}

-We begin by recalling the general setup for Siegel-Eisenstein series on $G$ and the zeta integrals in the context of the doubling method, explaining how the global integral factors as a product over primes of $\K$.
+We begin by recalling the general setup for Siegel Eisenstein series on $G$ and the zeta integrals in the context of the doubling method, explaining how the global integral factors as a product over primes of $\K$.
 The local factors fall into three classes, which are treated in turn.
 The factors at non-archimedean places prime to $p$ are the easiest to address: in Section \ref{localvnotp} we recall the unramified factors, which have been known for more than 20 years, and explain how to choose data at ramified places to trivialize the local integrals.

 Factors at primes dividing $p$ are computed in Section \ref{pchoices-section}.
 This is the most elaborate computation in the paper.
 The local data defining the Eisenstein series have to be chosen carefully to be compatible with the $p$-adic Eisenstein measure which is recalled in Section \ref{emeas-section}.
-The local data for the test forms on $G_3$ are chosen to be {\it anti-ordinary vectors}, a notion that will be defined explicitly in \ref{aordinarylocal}, and that provide the local expression of the fact, built in to Hida theory, that the test forms are naturally {\it dual} to ordinary forms.
-The result of the computation is given in Theorem \ref{GJintegrals}: we obtain $p$-stabilized Euler factors, as predicted by conjectures.
+The local data for the test forms on $G_3$ are chosen to be {\it anti-ordinary vectors}, a notion that will be defined explicitly in \ref{aordinarylocal}, and that provide the local expression of the fact, built into Hida theory, that the test forms are naturally {\it dual} to ordinary forms.
+The result of the computation is given in Theorem \ref{GJintegrals}: we obtain $p$-stabilized Euler factors, as predicted by conjectures of Coates and Perrin-Riou.

 Sections \ref{holo-sec} and \ref{archimedeanchoices} are devoted to the local integrals at archimedean places.
 Much of the material here is a review of the theory of holomorphic differential operators developed elsewhere, and of classical invariant theory.
 We prove in particular (Proposition \ref{archnonvan}) that the archimedean zeta integrals do not vanish; as explained in the introduction, in most cases we do not know explicit formulas for these integrals.